Saint Library

 Born in London

-Born February 7 in Milk Street, Cheapside, London, to John More, a barrister — beginning a life that would place him at the center of English public life for sixty years.
+Born February 7 in Milk Street, Cheapside, London, to John More, a barrister — beginning a life that would place him at the center of English public life for over fifty years.

 Friendship with Erasmus

-Meets the Dutch humanist Erasmus on his first visit to England — beginning one of the great intellectual friendships of the Renaissance.
+Meets the Dutch humanist Erasmus during his first visit to England — beginning one of the great intellectual friendships of the Renaissance.
 Erasmus later dedicates In Praise of Folly to More.

 1516